DoorDash (NYSE:DASH) Stock Price Down 7%

 In other news, Director Andy Fang sold 40,000 shares of the business’s stock in a transaction dated Friday, December 10th.
 The stock was sold at an average price of $162.25, for a total transaction of $6,490,000.00.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Also, General Counsel Tia Sherringham sold 625 shares of the business’s stock in a transaction dated Tuesday, January 25th.
 The stock was sold at an average price of $113.00, for a total value of $70,625.00.
 The disclosure for this sale can be found here.
 Over the last quarter, insiders have sold 655,438 shares of company stock worth $113,941,382.
 Company insiders own 15.54% of the company’s stock.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
+Institutional investors and hedge funds have recently modified their holdings of the business.
 Danda Trouve Investment Management Inc. purchased a new stake in DoorDash in the third quarter worth approximately $26,000.
 Clearstead Advisors LLC boosted its stake in DoorDash by 3,850.0% in the third quarter.
 Clearstead Advisors LLC now owns 158 shares of the company’s stock worth $33,000 after buying an additional 154 shares in the last quarter.
 O Shaughnessy Asset Management LLC purchased a new stake in DoorDash in the third quarter worth approximately $41,000.
-IFP Advisors Inc purchased a new stake in DoorDash in the third quarter worth approximately $48,000.
-Finally, US Bancorp DE boosted its stake in DoorDash by 4,016.7% in the third quarter.
-US Bancorp DE now owns 247 shares of the company’s stock worth $52,000 after buying an additional 241 shares in the last quarter.
-75.11% of the stock is owned by institutional investors.
+Cullen Frost Bankers Inc. purchased a new stake in DoorDash in the fourth quarter worth approximately $45,000.
+Finally, IFP Advisors Inc purchased a new stake in DoorDash in the third quarter worth approximately $48,000.
+75.11% of the stock is owned by institutional investors and hedge funds.

 DoorDash Company Profile (NYSE:DASH)